Li-Lab-SUSTech/LiteLoc/README.md

 * []() ```liteloc_infer_demo1.py```: Program for inference.
 * []() ```demo1.jupyter```: To show the intermediate results of the entire process.

-Expected runtime on NVIDIA RTX 4090: Train ~30 mins.
+Expected runtime on NVIDIA RTX 4090: Training ~30 mins.
 Inference ~85 s.
 #### Demo2: LiteLoc for Tetrapod PSF-based NPC imaging.
 Demo2 is based on the experimental Nup96 NPC dataset with a 6μm Tetrapod PSF.
 The files in this directory are the similar to those in ```demo1_astig_npc```.

-Expected runtime on NVIDIA RTX 4090: Train ~80 mins.
+Expected runtime on NVIDIA RTX 4090: Training ~80 mins.
 Inference ~225 s.

 <!-- LICENSE-MIT -->